kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 # 📈 XP Activity

-The dashboard can provide a history of XP earned from different activities.
+The dashboard can provide a history of XP earned through different activities.

-Possible sources include:
+Potential sources include:

 * Tasks
 * Referrals